asiekierka/gbsenpai/README.md

     - include/banks.h,
     - include/data_ptrs.h.

-Note that if you ejected the engine and made modifications to it, you will have to reproduce the modifications in gbsenpai.
-This is a port, not an emulator - the ported engine matches vanilla GB Studio.
+Note that if you ejected the engine and made modifications to it, you will have to make equivalent modifications in gbsenpai.
+This is not an emulator!
+However, as it is a port, it tries to stick fairly closely to the original source code - the process shouldn't be too difficult.

 In addition, you will need: